High levels of fan engagement on social media are great, but your brand can do even better.

 Social media, Facebook in particular, has always been vague on how users see your content.
 But other than spam filters or the promotions tab on Gmail, email typically doesn’t use cryptic algorithms that make it difficult for your content, like a newsletter, to be seen by your audience.
 Once it is seen, strong calls-to-action encourage viewers to visit their local retailers, use coupon codes and more.

 Build up your database for the purpose of retargeting as well.
 For the Valentine’s Day contest on Country Bob’s social media platforms, we were able to reach 500 new opt-ins with a follow-up newsletter containing a promo code for a discount on online orders.
-And St. James Winery’s contest for free tickets to Sporting Kansas City’s season opener resulted in a 40% open-rate.
+And St. James Winery’s contest for free tickets to Sporting Kansas City’s season opener resulted in a newsletter open rate of 40%.

 2. Encouraging product sampling